-- Employees engaged in extraction operations. - Underground extraction operations. - Surface extraction operations. - Employees engaged in ore processing. - Crushing, grinding, screening and concentrating operations. - Employees engaged in repair, maintenance and janitorial services. - Employees engaged in monitoring. - Executing foremen who do similar work to the employees they supervise.
+- Employees engaged in extraction operations. - For example, employees engaged in extraction operations at the quarry or sand pit. - Employees engaged in processing operations. - For example, employees engaged in cutting, crushing, grinding and screening operations at the quarry or sand pit. - Employees engaged in repair, maintenance and janitorial services. - · Employees engaged in monitoring. - Executing foremen who do similar work to the employees they supervise.